Lilongwe: Urban spatial development

 Based on the results of the land use study, actual urbanization has not resulted in an even and independent growth of the four sector areas: i) Lumbadzi, ii)Kanengo, iii) Capital Hill, and iv) Old Town.
 On the contrary, the city's growth has been concentrated in two big economic centres (the Old Town and the City Centre).
 The urban expansion axis is now extending to the south, southeast, southwest and to the west since most residential areas are closely linked to the economic centres.
 With reference to the future urban structure for Lilongwe City, the Cluster Shape Development was adopted as alternative of Urban Spatial Development.
 In recent years, the cluster shape development is popular among urban planners in the world because it is suitable pattern for delineation of area on the selective development purpose and prevention of endless and indiscriminate extension of conurbation.

 House numbering and suburbs

 Areas

 The city of Lilongwe is divided into areas which are assigned a number.
 The numbers are assigned chronologically, not geographically, so Area 1 would be the first area, Area 2 the second and so on.
-The built-up area in Lilongwe City forms an oval shape centering on the Old Town and the City Center.
+The built-up area in Lilongwe City forms an oval shape centring on the Old Town and the City Centre.

 Lilongwe City is composed of Areas 1–58.
 The 2008 census had already included Area 58 as part of Lilongwe City, converting it from the previous Lilongwe District.
 Housing development and urban sprawl are very active in Lilongwe City and particularly in the southern region.
 Urban expansion axis is now extending mainly to southeast, and to the west to a limited degree.
 In fact, urban sprawl is already expanding beyond some of the southern borderlines (Area 36, 38, 46, 56, 57 and 58).

-House numbers

-Houses in Lilongwe are given a number: Area number/random number.
-So a house in Area 43 might be called 43/123.